vacuumlabs/cardano-hw-cli/docs/multisig-transactions.md

 To create a multisig address you need a payment native script and a stake native script.
 All public keys used inside the scripts need to be derived using the `1854H` paths.

 #### Payment key
-The derivation path is described in [CIP-1854](https://github.com/cardano-foundation/CIPs/blob/master/CIP-1854/CIP-1854.md), but it is similar to the `1852H` derivation path, but beginning with `1854H` instead.
+The derivation path is described in [CIP-1854](https://github.com/cardano-foundation/CIPs/blob/master/CIP-1854/CIP-1854.md).
+It is similar to the `1852H` derivation path, but it begins with `1854H` instead.
 We can generate the payment key like this:
 ```sh
 cardano-hw-cli address key-gen \
 --path 1854H/1815H/0H/0/0 \